In this post we will learn how to use IC 555 to create 6 interesting siren and alarm sound effect generator circuits.

 The versatile astable multivbrator configuration of IC 555 allows us to implement it for making various types of sirens and alarm circuits.
 This becomes possible because an astable is basically a waveform generator, and can be customized for generating different types of sound waveforms, resembling alarm and sirens sounds.

-In the figure below we can see the IC 555 configured as a 800 Hz frequency monotone alarm circuit.
+In the first figure below we can see the IC 555 configured as a 800 Hz frequency monotone alarm circuit.

 The speaker can have any impedance value, due to the presence of the current limiting resistance Rx.
 A safe value could be around 70 Ohms 1 watt.